MichalZalecki/monadsjs/README.md

 IO monad was invented to make it possible to perform side effects in pure functional languages (here I have Haskell in mind).
-In JavaScript we can take an advantage of IO monads to change unpure functions into pure which makes them easy to test. `IO.equals` makes it easy to deep compare two IO monads.
+In JavaScript we can take an advantage of IO monads to change unpure functions into pure which makes them easy to test.
+This implementation is also a [Setoid](https://github.com/hemanth/functional-programming-jargon#setoid). `IO.equals` makes it easy to deeply compare two IO monads.

 ```js
 // IO.unit :: (a, ...) -> IO a, [...]